Bachelor of Science in Nursing (BSN)

 This program is a four-year, on-campus program for students wishing to become registered nurses.
 Students may enter directly from high school or transfer in previous learning.

 Our accelerated nursing degree program is for students who already have a bachelor degree and are looking to launch their nursing career.
-The on-campus program consists of intense, full-time learning that allows students to earn a BSN degree is just 15 months.
+The on-campus program consists of intense, full-time learning that allows students to earn a BSN degree in just 12 months.

 Designed for the Licensed Practical Nurse, our LPN to BSN program is on-campus and allows LPNs to advance their nursing career with a BSN degree.